 After a survey of the nation’s children discovered that half of all 10-to-14 year-olds had seen their parents drunk, children everywhere have been quick to clarify that they find drunk adults absolutely hilarious.

-Twelve year-old Simon Chiles told us, “My Dad is a brilliant drunk.
+Twelve-year-old Jack Williams told us, “My Dad is a brilliant drunk.
 He bounces off stuff around the house like a big clown.
-A big clown that’s dressed like an accountant and has shit its pants, but a big clown nonetheless.”
+A big clown that’s dressed like an accountant and has shit its pants, but a big clown nonetheless.

 “Sure, I get threatened with groundings like ever twelve year old, but then I picture my Dad lying on the living room floor in his underpants, curled up into a ball and deep in conversation with the vacuum cleaner, and I realise there’s absolutely nothing to be scared of.”